-Purposes of typing:
+Purpose of typing:

-- avoid errors during the execution of programs by restricting them
+- avoid errors during the execution of programs, by restricting the programs accepted at compilation time; - help the compiler produce efficient code; - document properties of programs.

-- help compile programs efficiently

-- document properties of programs

 In this course, we look at typing from a formal and semantic view: what semantics can we give to types and typing? what semantic information is guaranteed by types?